 OLRC is being used to improve upon what we are already doing - supporting growing digital collections with the goal of long-term, low-cost archival storage with a focus on preserving digital collection-related research output that are within the scope of library collections.

 Some use cases for researchers:

-- Text mining - as OCUL member libraries build up our digital collections in OLRC, we will be exploring ways to support data and text mining of certain of these collections using innovative research tools.
+- Text mining - As OCUL member libraries build up our digital collections in OLRC, we will be exploring ways to support data and text mining of a certain number of these collections using innovative research tools.

 - In addition to archival storage, OLRC is also moving to support static websites, video hosting and more.
 Contact Curve-Admin@carleton.ca to explore the options.